Cook Inlet Area

 All Alaska residents are eligible to participate in subsistence fisheries.
 There are several subsistence salmon fisheries in Cook Inlet.
 The closest fisheries to Cook Inlet’s major population centers include the Tyonek Fishery on the west side of Cook Inlet and the Seldovia fishery in Kachemak Bay.
 Halibut may also be caught as well by residents of rural communities through the Federal subsistence halibut program.
 Other subsistence fisheries include herring, bottomfish, and shellfish which are described below.
 Additional fisheries that occur outside the nonsubsistence use areas include whitefish in the Tyone River, as well as several locations for Dolly Varden and smelt.
 See subsistence regulations for more information on where specific fisheries occur, open fishing periods, and allowable gear type.

-Salmon may be harvested for subsistence by obtaining a permit from the Division of Commercial fisheries for the Port Chatham, Windy Bay, Port Graham and Nanwalek subdistricts are all under one permit and are issued by Division of Commercial Fisheries.
+The fisheries for the Port Chatham, Windy Bay, Port Graham and Nanwalek subdistricts are all under one permit and are issued by Division of Commercial Fisheries.
 The fishery for Seldovia is also issued by Commercial Fisheries.
-The Division of Sport Fish in Palmer for the Yentna fish wheel fishery.
+The Division of Sport Fish in Palmer issues permits for the Yentna fish wheel fishery.
 Permits for Tyonek subsistence salmon fisheries may be obtained from the Division of Subsistence or a local vendor.
 For residents of Hope, Cooper Landing, and Ninilchik a Federal subsistence fishery is also available.
 See The U.S. Department of Interior webpage for more details.

 If you are looking for information for the Kenai, Kasilof, or Fish Creek dip net fisheries see Personal Use Fishing.

 The National Marine Fisheries Service administers the subsistence halibut program under Federal regulations for residents of rural Alaska communities.
 To obtain a Subsistence Halibut Registration Certificate (SHARC) see the contact information at http://www.fakr.noaa.gov/ram/subsistence/halibut.htm.

 Herring are found in Cook Inlet and may be harvested using gillnets outside the nonsubsistence use area.
 Gillnets used to take herring may not exceed 50 feet in length and two inches in mesh size.
 See subsistence finfish fishery regulations for more information.